EdinK1/Quotes-on-dev/README.md

 # My notes about the project

-This project was definitely easier than the last Wordpress project I had.
-With that said, it was a solid project and building it made me understand Wordpress and php even better.
+It was a solid project and building it made me understand Wordpress and php even better.
 I definitely feel more confident using Wordpress and PHP now.
 Overall, I had a lot of fun working on this project.

 # Project Snapshots